ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 The Block Matrix gives an overview of the current analysis pipeline.
 Each row represents a dataset (purple).
 The columns represent either filters (yellow) or plots (blue) of your pipeline.
+You can change the order of datasets via the *Edit|Change dataset order* menu bar entry.

 You can perform dataset operations in the purple rectangular area at the beginning of each row: To modify a dataset, click on the *edit*